bbeek/refactorlegacy/Labs/Day2/Readme.md

 With all dependencies, that impact our ability to fully test the code we want to test, broken, let's apply ***Characterization testing*** to capture the existing behaviour.

 But first, we need to apply **subclass and override method** technique on the extracted methods.
-* Apply step 1-3 on `IsHoliday` and `RetrieveCost`
+* Apply step 1-3 of the **subclass and override method** on `IsHoliday` and `RetrieveBasePrice` methods
-* Apply step 4, create a new testing *subclass* named `TestingPricesController` in the `Day2Tests` project and override the 3 methods.
+* For applying step 4, create a new testing *subclass* named `TestingPricesController` in the `Day2Tests` project and override the 3 methods.

 In order to help write readable tests, a *Builder pattern* class has already been provided.
-Ensure that the `TestingPricesController` can be created from `PricesControllerBuilder` with the correct behaviour.
+Ensure that the `TestingPricesController` can be created from `PricesControllerBuilder` with the correct behaviour by ensuring that the `Build` method returns a `TestingPricesController`.
+Or look into the provided solution for the suggested setup.

 In the class `PricesTests`, there are already a few suggestions for *characterization tests* defined.
 Let's start with the first suggestion `GetAsync_price_for_child_nightticket` using *characterization test* approach: